EI2030/Low-power-E-Paper-OS/README.md

 If so, then I'm looking for a job as a permanent guest in residence an energy efficient OS Dev museum, so i can continue my research.
 Solar autarky before bloatware verification.
 Or maybe my best abode is a human zoo: https://www.theguardian.com/uk/2005/aug/26/artsnews

+You might be wondering, is this a reactionary post? it might be more accurate to call it a Newtonian post.

+"If two bodies exert forces on each other, these forces have the same magnitude but opposite directions."
+3rd Law of Motion.

+If the world designates an inane on one's ability to communicate, it will receive an equal an opposite humiliation.
+If you set the dosage, I produce a satire of equal efficacy.

 3-4-2026
 --